 Publishing with the Center for Western Studies

 The Center for Western Studies (CWS), a regional studies program of Augustana University, publishes books of enduring worth about the Northern Plains.
-Book publishing is one of our educational programs.
+Begun in 1978, book publishing is one of our educational programs.

 We prefer to publish by commission or by referral.
 For example, we might commission an author to write a book on a topic of particular interest to us, as in the case of "A New South Dakota History," or we might be commissioned by an organization, such as the South Dakota Farmers Union, for whom we published "The Family Farmers’ Advocate: The South Dakota Farmers Union, 1914-2000."